ajrcarey/pdfium-render/README.md

 object to the identity matrix, undoing any previously applied transformations.
 Similarly, the `PdfPage::set_matrix_with_clip()` function is deprecated in favour of the better-named `PdfPage::apply_matrix_with_clip()`.
 Deprecated items will be removed in release 0.9.0.

-Release 0.8.14 corrects a Windows-specific build error introduced in 0.8.13.

-Release 0.8.13 corrects a bug in `PdfPageTextObject::chars()` that could see incorrect results returned in edge cases involving overlapping text objects, and adds the `PdfPageTextSearch` object and `PdfPageText::search()` function for running text searches across the text of a single page, thanks to an excellent contribution from <https://github.com/zhonghua-wang>.
-A new `examples/text_search.rs` example demonstrates the new search functionality.

 ## Binding to Pdfium